d-collins2/Task-Haven-Frontend/README.md

 This container is responsible for displaying the user associated boards, teams and a settings tab.
 The boards tab containes the `BoardContainer.js`, which is responsible for rendering boards associated with the current user being displayed.

+## User Accounts

+User authentication is done through a token which is created upon sign up and will be checked upon login.
+You can learn more about this process and how it is structured [here](https://github.com/d-collins2/Trello-Backend) in the back-end repository.
+Upon verification a user is allowed to create a team, see their current boards, utilize any board they're apart of and make changes to those boards.